Evaluating ADHD in primary care – objectively

 “It’s a fantastic collaboration between primary care and secondary care in a specialist service – the adult service…just to open up that access for patients.
 Waiting lists nationally are very, very big…I think what has happened with the Leap Project is exceptional.
 It’s the first one in the country.”

-Contact us to speak directly with one of our experts on how Qbtech can optimise your care pathways and deliver patients the services they deserve.
+Contact us to speak directly with one of our experts like Jo on how Qbtech can optimize your care pathway and deliver patients the services they deserve.